- Access to University Facilities

 Access to University Facilities

 Access to Moravian University facilities is restricted to students, employees, guests of the University, and others attending designated public events.
 Resident students are held responsible for the conduct of their guests.

 Community groups may be granted the use of University facilities upon application to the director of public relations.
 Such groups are subject to the regulations governing the use of facilities, including the Moravian University alcohol policy.

 Further information concerning access to residence halls is contained in the section on residence hall security.

 Check out the following links for more information:

 The student affairs staff, along with other campus programming organizations, sponsors several educational programs each term.
 Recent programs concerned with security and safety have addressed the topics of self-defense, rape and acquaintance-rape (date-rape) prevention, AIDS, alcohol awareness and the University alcohol policy, legal liability, and fraternity and sorority pledging activities.
 Most of these programs have been repeated for general audiences or specific residence-hall groups.
 Most programs involve an informed presentation followed by questions and discussion.
 Residence-hall staff members also are encouraged to schedule educational programs on security and safety for the residents of their floor.

 Policy on Sexual Offenses

-For a complete description of College policies on sexual offenses, please read the Moravian College Student Handbook.
+For a complete description of College policies on sexual offenses, please read the Moravian University Student Handbook.

-Commissioned Officers of the Moravian College Police Department are authorized to carry firearms.
+Commissioned Officers of the Moravian University Police Department are authorized to carry firearms.
 Regulations concerning the officers' use of force are published in the department procedures manual.
-Unauthorized use or possession of firearms, other forms of hazardous devices, or any from of fireworks or explosives on Moravian College property is strictly prohibited.
+Unauthorized use or possession of firearms, other forms of hazardous devices, or any from of fireworks or explosives on Moravian University property is strictly prohibited.